Pest Problems

 Smell | None | Nests smell awful |

-The field mouse has a light brown fur, resembling sand and bright white belly.
-Their tails are as long as their bodies, thin and with almost no hair on it.
-The adults will be anywhere from eight to ten centimetres long.
-Add another 7 to 9 centimetres for their tails and now you have a total of roughly nineteen centimetres.
+The field mouse is light brown in colour, resembling sand and bright white belly.
+Their tails are as long as their bodies, thin and with almost no hair on them.
+Adult field mice can be anywhere from 8 to 10 cm long.
+Add another 7 to 9 cm for their tails and now you have a total size of roughly 19 cm.
 Their weight is just shy of 30 grams.
 They also have big eyes and ears.

 There is always an easy way out, contact our professionals to exterminate the critters for you.